jjfeng/jjfeng.github.io/index.md

 </script><noscript>Sorry, you need Javascript on to email.</noscript>

 ## News
+- **Oct 2024**: Our lab has two NeurIPS workshop papers accepted!
+One on [explaining performance differences of ML algorithms across domains](https://arxiv.org/abs/2402.14254) and one on [leveraging LLMs as Bayesian priors to fit Concept Bottleneck Models](https://arxiv.org/abs/2410.15555).
 - **Sep 2024**: Our work on [explaining performance differences of ML algorithms across domains](https://arxiv.org/abs/2402.14254) was accepted at NeurIPS!
 Congratulations Harvineet and the rest of the team!
 - **June 2024**: Congratulations Harvineet Singh and Avni Kothari for acceptances for oral presentations at the AMIA Annual Symposium!
 - **Mar 2024**: More exciting news!
 Our proposal for supplemental research funding on studying robustness of LLMs in healthcare was approved for PCORI funding!
 The project will extend our current work on creating diagnostic tools for ML-based clinical decision support systems, but now encompassing LLMs.